HedgehugGames/FloDevPortfolio/README.md

 An open-world adventure game where you find booze and treasue and battle enemies.

 **My role:**
-All programming, using the Synty Pirate asset pack as a Basis.
+All programming, using the Synty Pirate asset pack as a basis.

 **Highlights:**
 - Inventory system (pickup and use items)